learnk8s/learnk8s.io/src/bsk201903/visualiseYaml.md

 **Even if you don't use Kubernetes.**

-A tool such as [Istio](https://istio.io) or [Linkerd2](https://linkerd.io/2/overview/) are designed to do just that: augment your network so you can debug, observe, and secure your traffic without requiring any changes to your code.
+A tool such as [Istio](https://istio.io) or [Linkerd2](https://linkerd.io/2/overview/) is designed to do just that: augment your network so you can debug, observe, and secure your traffic without requiring any changes to your code.

 In this example, you will have a look at Istio, but the same applies to any other similar technology.

 After you install Istio in your cluster, every new Pod has a companion container that is in charge of routing all the inbound and outbound traffic to that Pod.

-You can think about it as a proxy container.
+**You can think about it as a proxy container.**

 The proxy does a lot more than just routing the traffic, though.